matrix-org/matrix-spec-proposals/proposals/MSCZZZZ-matrix-for-the-social-media-use-case.md

 This becomes problematic when the user start making reference to previously sent post.

-**=> We define separate types to make sure the app displaying them is able to support all the content of this specific event type and make sure image only and regular feeds don't mix.**
+> We define separate types to make sure the app displaying them is able to support all the content of this specific event type and make sure image only and regular feeds don't mix.

 See the later point for regular room message fallback.